Skip to the main content of the page

 • Module 3 - will cover the monitoring phase and quarterly feedback sessions.
 This consists of doing regular check-ins, giving feedback, and coaching employees.

-Yes, participants will be charged $500 for the training to cover materials and facilitator fees.
+Yes, participants will be charged $100 for the training to cover materials and facilitator fees.

 If you need special assistance to take the online course or attend a virtual classroom session, please contact CHRO.training@das.oregon.gov.

-The online training is open to anyone, but it is intended for supervisory managers.
+Online training is open to anyone, but it is intended for supervisory managers.
 There is no cost to take the online training.

-The purpose of the training is to provide all manager's the same knowledge and skill in the Performance Accountability and Feedback model.
+The purpose of the training is to provide all in-scope manager's the same knowledge and skill in the Performance Accountability and Feedback model.
 Every manager has different levels of experience and the training is one mechanism to provide the same baseline for all managers.

-PERFORMANCE CHECK-INS | frequently asked questions:
+PERFORMANCE CHECK-INS | Frequently Asked Questions:

 Managers will be required to perform their first check-in with subordinate employees within three (3) months of completing the Performance Accountability and Feedback training.